GarimaUppadhyay/APITestAutomation/README.md

 ### AcceptanceCriteria ###
 This namespace contains classes related to acceptance criteria(CategoryDetailsAcceptance) and the locator class for the same( CategoryDetailsLocators).
 The AcceptanceCriteria class takes all the requested criterias and the locator class locates the requested acceptance criteria using JsonPath.
-It defines testdata and locates the elements using JsonPath
+It defines testdata and locates the elements using JsonPath.

 ### Helpers ###
-* APIHelper class
+* APIHelper class -
 This is a Core Library and Reusable class.
 This is responsible for creatting the request and extracting and processing the response

-* ConfiguratorManagerHelper class
+* ConfiguratorManagerHelper class -
 This class reads the keys from appconfig

 ### Validators ###